 This book is attested to the authorship of Solomon (1:12).
 It answers the soul searching questions:

-What am I doing here?

-What is man's purpose on earth?

-What really makes men happy?
+- ...
+What am I doing here in this life "Under the Sun?" - ...
+What is man's purpose on earth (Under the Sun)? - ...
+What really makes men happy(Under the Sun)?

-In his quest for the answers to these questions, Solomon experiments with every imaginable area of temptation and excess.
+In his quest for the answers to these questions, Solomon experiments with every imaginable area of attempted satisfaction and excess.
 He finally concludes in the book that all is vanity and striving after the wind.
-The conclusion of life, when all is said and done, is "To fear God and keep His commandments" (12:12-13).
+Everything is meaningless!
+The only thing in life that makes any sense or brings any lasting satisfaction, is "To fear God and keep His commandments" (12:12-13).

 22. Song of Solomon

 This book is written by Solomon and is credited with the title "Song of Songs."
 The book deals with the subject of the beauty of love.
-Different authors disagree as to the exact nature of the dialogue and its intent.Is it merely the beauty of married love taken in its literal sense, or is it to be projected prophetically to the mutual love of Christ, the bridegroom and His church, the bride?
+Different authors disagree as to the exact nature of the dialogue and its intent.

+Is it merely the beauty of married love taken in its literal sense, or is it to be projected prophetically to the mutual love of Christ, the bridegroom and His church, the bride?
 There is no difference of opinion, however, as to the unusual grandeur and beauty of this book of poetry.

 Major Prophets

 23. Isaiah

 Isaiah's prophet ministry took place during the reign of four kings in Judah: Ussiah, Jotham, Ahaz, and Hezekiah.
 Isaiah is the prophet primarily for the nation of Judah.
 Isaiah preached during a time of serious moral and spiritual degradation that would eventually end in Babylonian exile.
 His message was from the Lord and shows special emphasis in exposing the emptiness of religious formality and the hypocrisy in offering outward sacrifices to God while inwardly rebelling.
 Judgment had been perverted among God's people and they could not even recognize right and wrong (cf. Isaiah 5:20).
 Isaiah prophecies several "woes" upon the nation for their evil which is contrasted with the holiness of Jehovah (6:3).
 Isaiah also is very Messianic in his teaching and foresees the Messianic kingdom and the suffering Messiah in the background as the coming deliverer (Isaiah 2:2-4; 9:6ff; 7:14; cf. ch 53).